jameslyons/python_speech_features/docs/source/index.rst

 From here you can write the features to a file etc.

-Functions provided in features module
+Functions provided in python_speech_features module
 -------------------------------------

-.. automodule:: features.base
+.. automodule:: python_speech_features.base
     :members:

 Functions provided in sigproc module
 ------------------------------------
-.. automodule:: features.sigproc
+.. automodule:: python_speech_features.sigproc
     :members: